Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Summary of results and outline of this manuscript

 which leads to the alignment of the different SW chiralities in the ground state.
 We numerically obtain that the interaction follows an approximately power law behavior, $J(r)\approx \left(r_0/r\right)^{\gamma}$, with $\gamma \approx 2.7$ for defect densities $10^{-4}\lesssim n_d \lesssim 10^{-2}$ per site for unperturbed defects.

 In Sec.~\ref{sec_tc} we discuss how the long-range interaction leads to a spontaneous breaking of time-reversal symmetry at low temperatures via a true finite temperature phase transition with $T_c / J_K \propto n_d$.
 Here $J_K$ is the Kitaev interaction defined below and $n_d$ is the defect density as a number of defects per site.
 The proportionality constant is a $\mathcal{O}(1)$ quantity.
 Its value is about 2 for unperturbed SW defects but can be further modified by defect perturbations, for example increasing to 10 for $t_m=0.1$ as described below.
 This $T_c \approx 10 n_d J_k$ is large enough that the $T_c$ can be accessed in experiments for reasonable defect densities and spin interaction strengths.
 The low temperature phase, created by disorder, is the non-Abelian chiral spin liquid.
+Its $T=0$ fractionalization here shows an unusually distinct finite temperature signature, in the form of the orbital magnetization produced by crystallographic defects below $T_c$.

 In Sec.~\ref{sec_perturbation} we consider how these results are modified by defect perturbations, focusing on three particular perturbations to the Kitaev exchanges at the defect core.
 These local inhomogeneous perturbations preserve solvability in terms of Majorana fermions enabling our exact computations of their effects.
 We show that these perturbations modify the location of the phase boundary between gapless and chiral spin liquid, through a non-universal modification of the $\gamma$ power law of the long range interaction.
 A final Discussion section Sec.~\ref{sec:discussion} summarizes the results and suggests additional open questions raised by considerations of defect perturbations that may be investigated in future work.